reubenthomasjohn/TeamCityCICDActionsIntegrations/README.md

    d.
 Build the project - Run the `msbuild` command to build the project. \
    e.
 Install `expect` - this is a library that is required to SSH into the Windows Server machine. \
    f,g.
 Create SSH directory and known_hosts file - We are creating a known_hosts file and adding the SSH key of our Windows server into the known hosts of the runner provisioned by Github. \
    h.
+Take Backup - After SSHing into the Windows server system, use xcopy to copy the existing built files from inetpub\wwwroot\WinFormsApp to the Backup folder.
+   i.
 Deploy - A custom scripts used to `scp` our built files into our host machine. \